fauna-labs/fauna-query-logs-cli-app/README.md

 # What is this?

-A demo application for receiving query logs from your preview account.
+A demo application for receiving query logs .

-Presently it uses your username and password to create a synthetic dashboard session enabling the program to receive logs; however, when the product launches we will support the creation and usage of API tokens.
-This will enable programs to use API tokens, rather than synthetic dashboard sessions, to receive query logs.
+Presently it uses your username and password to create a synthetic dashboard session enabling the program to receive logs; however, we also support the creation and usage of API tokens.
+Learn more about how to use the API tokens to get query logs in the Fauna documentation page.

 # How do I use it?